Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 Security Groups and Firewall Rules

-On the command line, to find all the firewall rules for a VM, run the following:
+1. Run the following gcloud command to find all the firewall rules for a VM:

 gcloud compute firewall-rules list --filter="network:default"